-Believe it or not, our mental “getaway” doesn’t need to be an elaborate vacation or expense escape.
+Believe it or not, our mental “getaway” doesn’t need to be an elaborate vacation or expensive escape.
 Here are fourteen simple ways to recharge your internal batteries—without breaking the bank.

-When you go for a walk, it’s not about speed-walking, listening to loud music, or even trying to lose weight (although all of those things can be part of it too, if that’s what truly relaxes you).
-Instead, it’s about mindfulness, listening to the sounds around us, and enjoying the sites of the journey.
+When you go for a walk, it’s not about speed walking, listening to loud music or even trying to lose weight (although all of those things can be part of it too, if that’s what truly relaxes you).
+Instead, it’s about mindfulness, listening to the sounds around us and enjoying the sights of the journey.
 Breathe in the fresh air and really notice what’s going on in your environment.
-Even a ten or fifteen minute walk can give you the boost you need.
+Even a ten- or fifteen-minute walk can give you the boost you need.

 Of course we all love going to the salon and getting a mani/pedi, especially during the summer months.
 It can be such a boost to feel the salt scrub and to sit in the massage chair while someone else pampers you.